 Gartner adjusts its evaluation and inclusion criteria for Magic Quadrants as markets evolve.
 As a result, Tech Mahindra and Virtusa have been dropped from this year’s report.

 Deloitte sits at the top of this year’s Leaders quadrant.
 This vendor has one of the broadest sets of capabilities, from business strategy consulting to design and digital marketing agency skills.
-Customers praise the flexibility and reliability of Deloitte’s resources, as well as its ability to develop approaches and implement solutions in response to specific desired business outcomes.
+Customers praise the flexibility and reliability of Deloitte’s resources and its ability to develop approaches and implement solutions in response to specific desired business outcomes.
 Accenture supports global and multinational accounts due to its scale and global breadth of capabilities.
 Customers praise its depth and breadth of technology and platform expertise.
 Accenture is one of the largest partners for all major CRM technology providers.

 PwC offers CRM technology and solutions, as well as industry and services expertise.
-It also provides data architecture and migration, and is actively investing in acquiring and improving talent management and digital skills capabilities.
+It also provides data architecture and migration and actively invests in acquiring and improving talent management and digital skills capabilities.
 Customers praise this vendor as being a collaborative, trustful, and engaged partner.
 Reply has been praised for its commitment, flexibility, availability during implementations.
 Particularly focused on B2C industries, this vendor offers strong capabilities in commerce, multichannel digital sales, and mobile enablement.

 HCL Technologies sits at the top of the Challengers quadrant, frequently utilizing design thinking, architecture know-how, and technology integration to design and architect CRM solutions.
-Its project execution, commitment to execution, and partnership attitude have been highly praised by customers.
+Customers have highly praised its project execution, commitment to execution, and partnership attitude.
 Cognizant has deep technology skills in architecture, customer analytics, digital design, integration, and major CRM software applications.
-It continues to build CX strategy, design, and consulting capabilities through targeted acquisitions.
+It continues to build CX strategy, design and consulting capabilities through targeted acquisitions.

 NTT DATA has an ongoing acquisition strategy for smaller consulting and implementation firms and is investing in Salesforce expertise in high-growth markets.
 Customers rate the vendor well on thought leadership in CRM technology and solutions, data analytics, geographic capability, and implementation methodology.
 Others praise it for being adaptable, flexible, and client-focused.

-Salesforce holds its own as a Niche Player, and received the highest client reference scores among its peers in the areas of business acumen and thought leadership in CRM technology and solutions within its product base.
-Its Success Cloud solution primarily focuses on working with Salesforce application partner technologies, and has maintained a consistent methodology and vendor ecosystem.
+Salesforce holds its own as a Niche Player and received the highest client reference scores among its peers in business acumen and thought leadership in CRM technology and solutions within its product base.
+Its Success Cloud solution primarily focuses on working with Salesforce application partner technologies and has maintained a consistent methodology and vendor ecosystem.
 Infosys has core strengths in technology design, integration, and implementation.
-With extensive CRM technology skills for the platforms supported, this vendor continues to be adept with sales and customer service CRM implementations.
+With extensive CRM technology skills for the platforms supported, this vendor will be adept with sales and customer service CRM implementations.